gvwilson/sensibleadventures/nardica/nardica.md

 the old woman replied,
 turning in her seat to face Iffy.
 "But lately I've been focusing physics and engineering.
-There's still a lot of technology left over from the robot wars that we don't quite understand, and it's my department's job to secure it."
+There's still a lot of technology left over from the machine wars that we don't quite understand, and it's my department's job to secure it.
-She glanced at Wales.
-"Or destroy it if that's not possible."
+Or destroy it if that's not possible," she continued, raising her eyebrows at Wales.
-Wales smiled as if Doctor Johel had paid him a compliment.
+He smiled as if Doctor Johel had paid him a compliment.
 They rode the rest of the way in silence.

 A fractal-patterned fence surrounded the governor's mansion.
-Its single gate swung open as they approached.
-The G-80 pulled to the side to let the bus go through, but the Marines stayed beside them right up to the circular turnaround in front of the mansion's main entrance.
+The G-80 pulled to the side to let the bus go through its single gate, but the Marines stayed beside them right up to the turnaround in front of the main doors.
-A triangular diamond wedge glistened in the center of the turnaround, familiar to Iffy from dozens of pictures.
+A triangular diamond wedge glistened in the center of the gravel circle, familiar to Iffy from dozens of pictures.
 "In memory" was engraved on each of its faces.
-In memory of those lost when the ice melted and the sea rose and the great cities of the world that was were drowned.
+In memory of those lost when the ice melted and the sea rose.
 In memory of those who fell fighting the machines in the war that followed.
-In memory of all the species now extinct, the giraffes and tigers and all the others that now existed only in books and movies.
+In memory of all the species now extinct, the giraffes and tigers and all the others that now existed only in books and sims.
 Iffy paused a moment as she came out of the bus to look at it, an unexpected pang in her chest.